gmem-cncm/.github/profile/README.md

 Directed since 2011 by Christian Sebille, the GMEM accompanies artistic teams, notably during residencies, produces shows in the field of musical creation, and conducts numerous educational, teaching and training activities.
 It shares all these activities during regular presentations to the public (concerts, installations, meetings, residency outings, etc.).

 The festivals "Les Musiques" (33 editions) and "Reevox" (6 editions) have been privileged moments for these exchanges.
-["Propagations"](https://gmem.org/festivals/propagations-2022/), a festival of sound art and musical creation, will follow from 5 to 15 May 2022.
+["Propagations"](https://gmem.org/festivals/propagations-2022/), a festival of sound art and musical creation, will follow for a few days during May.

 The research is transversal and crosses artistic fields and technological and digital development.